 Tip: Make it a daily or weekly habit to do something just for yourself.
-If it's something small like reading, having a face or body treatment, or cooking then create hobby sessions as a part of your weekly routine.
-If you're a jogging or paddling enthusiast, make sure that you're fitting it in.
+If it's something small like reading, having a face or body treatment, or cooking, then create hobby sessions as a part of your weekly routine.
+If you're a jogging or paddling enthusiast, make sure that you fit it in.

 3. Work and Achievements